• Home

 Home Fire Prevention

-• By Leaf Defender
+• By Leaf Defender Gutter Guards

 • April 7, 2021

 For homeowners in areas with frequent wildfires, an ounce of prevention is worth the pound of cure.
 There are numerous preventive maintenance actions that homeowners can take that will mitigate fires from spreading.
-According to the National Fire Protection Association (NFPA), “Preparing homes for wildfire,” there are recommendations that homeowners can do around the house.
+According to the National Fire Protection Association (NFPA), “Preparing Homes for Wildfire,” there are recommendations that homeowners can do around the house.

 The NFPA recommends assessing the surroundings of the home and doing specific actions to mitigate fires.
 This concept of accessing the surroundings of the home is called the Home Ignition Zone (HIZ).
 The HIZ is divided into three zones depending on the distance away from the home.

-Assessing Your Home for Wildfire
+Assessing Your Home for Wildlife

 The Intermediate Zone is 5′-30” from the furthest point on the home.
 The home is the general landscaping/hardscaping around the home.
 The NFPA recommends clearing vegetation under propane tanks and large trees, creating firebreaks with driveways, paths, decks, and space trees and shrubs at least eighteen feet away.